IgorOksentyuk/react-pizza/README.md

 **Application in which you can:**

 - buy different pizzas;
+- find selected pizza in the search bar;
 - sort pizzas by popularity, price and alphabetically;
 - filter pizzas by a large number of criteria;
 - change parameters such as size and type of dough;